 It truly is a system - not unlike a chain - where the weakest link will lead to the failure of the deck.

 Many people are intimidated with trying to figure out the load capacity for a deck.

-Even some contractors aren’t sure where to begin so they just over build – which may be entirely unnecessary and cost you more money.
+Even some contractors are not sure where to begin so they just over build – which may be entirely unnecessary and cost you more money.
 Another problem that can arise from over building is a sinking deck.

-Yes, even if you build a strong deck it can gradually sink into the soil if you don’t take into account the size of footings with respect of the load for the deck.
+Yes, even if you build a strong deck it can gradually sink into the soil if you do not consider the size of footings with respect of the load for the deck.
 Once your deck starts sinking it can rip the ledger board away from the house or you will have to jack up the sunken area, excavate and pour a new larger footing.

-That's what we will discuss in the second half of this article.
+That is what we will cover in the second half of this article.

-The good news is that the concepts and the math used for determining loads on decks and other structures are really quite simple.
+The good news is the concepts and the math used for determining loads on decks and other structures are quite simple.

-I’ll explain how you do it and you can go build that deck confident that it will be strong and stable and still standing years from now.
+I will explain how to do it and then you can go build that deck with confidence knowing it will be strong and stable and standing years from now.

 first area to think of is the actual framed deck.
 This structure is